Jaime Perrault

-Jaime Quanita Perrault (born August 8, 2006) is a Canadian soccer player who plays for Northern Super League club Vancouver Rise FC.
+Jaime Quanita Perrault (born August 8, 2006) is a Canadian soccer player who plays as a forward for Northern Super League club Vancouver Rise FC.

 Early life and background

 Perrault was born in Memphis, Tennessee, before being adopted as an infant and moving to Pitt Meadows, British Columbia in Canada.
 She began playing soccer at age five with West Coast Soccer, later joining Coastal FC.
 In August 2019, she joined the Whitecaps FC Girls Elite.

 In 2023, she had committed to attend Texas A&M University to play for the women's soccer team in the fall of 2024.

 Club career

 Perrault played with Whitecaps FC Girls Elite in League1 British Columbia, helping them win back-to-back League1 British Columbia titles in 2023 and 2024.

 In January 2025, Perrault signed with Danish club FC Nordsjælland in the Kvindeliga.

 In September 2025, she signed with Vancouver Rise FC in the Northern Super League.